 The Head of Paid Service leads and takes responsibility for the running of the local authority on a day to day basis.
-The role requires the Chief Executive to work closely with elected Members to ensure strong and visible leadership and direction, ensure staff adhere to the strategic aims of the Authority and follow the direction set by elected Members.
+The role requires the Chief Executive to work closely with elected Members to the control of the local authority on a day to day basis.

+strong and visible leadership and direction, ensure staff adhere to the strategic aims of the Authority and follow the direction set by elected Members.
 The Chief Executive acts as the principal policy advisor to elected Members, delivers the political objectives set by elected Members, leads and develops strong partnerships across the local community to achieve improved outcomes and better public services for local people, and oversees service development and all aspects of management within the Council.